World Boxing News provides a complete history of the pound-for-pound number-one spot from 1970 to the present day in 2023.

-However, a new permanent king of the world got coronated later that year when the invincible ‘Iron’ Mike unified the top division titles to become undisputed.
+However, a new permanent king of the world was coronated later that year when the invincible ‘Iron’ Mike unified the top division titles to become undisputed.

 Tyson remained at the top for two and half years before his universe imploded against James ‘Buster’ Douglas.
 This shock left the 200 pounds plus division again to take a back seat to the lower weight classes.

 Pernell Whitaker enjoyed a short stint as pound-for-pound best in 1990.
-A certain Julio Cesar Chavez overhauled Whitaker when he won in the final round against Meldrick Taylor.
+Julio Cesar Chavez overhauled Whitaker when he won in the final round against Meldrick Taylor.

-The Mexican legend began a reign that would last until the pair met each other and fought out a stalemate in September 1993.
+The Mexican legend began a reign until the pair met each other and fought out a stalemate in September 1993.

 The Pound for Pound spotlight then fell on the heavyweights again briefly.